Governance & Trustees

 Trustees:

-Gavin Oldham OBE - Chairman (and founder) of The Share Foundation: also founder and Chairman of The Share Centre, a leading UK retail stockbroker and Share plc, its AIM-quoted parent company.
-He is also founder and Managing Director of Share Radio, an online broadcaster whose purpose is to help people to become more confident with money and in business.
-Gavin is an elected member of the Church of England's General Synod (Oxford Diocese), and a Church Commissioner.
-He was a board member of pfeg, the personal finance education group, until it merged with Young Enterprise in 2014.
+Gavin Oldham OBE - Chairman (and founder) of The Share Foundation: also founder and former Chairman of The Share Centre and Share plc.
+He is also founder and Managing Director of Share Radio, an online broadcaster, and the charity Share Alliance, which sponsors research into finding a more egalitarian for of capitalism.
+Gavin was formerly a lay member of the Church of England's General Synod and a Church Commissioner.

 Ruth Kelly – Trustee: formerly MP for Bolton during which she was Secretary of State for Education and for Transport, and before that Financial Secretary to the Treasury during the formative years of the Child Trust Fund.
 Ruth is now Pro-Vice Chancellor for Research and Enterprise at St. Mary's University, Twickenham, after being Global Head of Client Strategy at HSBC from 2010 to 2015..

-John Reeve – Trustee: also former Chief Executive of Family Investments, a major provider of Child Trust Funds and supporter of The Share Foundation.
+John Reeve – Trustee, and member of The Share Foundation's Audit and Risk Committe: also former Chief Executive of Family Investments, a major provider of Child Trust Funds and supporter of The Share Foundation.